chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

     weight = 220
 +++

-The following Chef Automate HA architecture diagram shows the Chef Automate HA components that works on the **Leader-Follower** strategy.
+The following Chef Automate HA architecture diagram shows the Chef Automate HA components that work on the **Leader-Follower** strategy.
 This architecture includes the cluster of the Chef Automate, Chef Server, Postgres, and Elasticsearch.

 ![High Availability Architecture](/images/automate/ha_architecture.png)